 Designing and manufacturing of X-ray imaging systems have been carried out for several decades.
 A wide range of industrial products, such as medical CT scanners, luggage security scanners, container scanners, industrial CT scanners, etc., have been developed.
 How to make these X-ray scanners smaller, cheaper, and faster is an important subject for the industry.

 The aim of the thesis work is to design the X-ray line-scan camera with low cost, high flexibility, high performance and excellent reliability.
-In order to achieve these requirements, special attentions have been given to the design of the control unit board within an X-ray line-scan camera system, especially the digital design of the pixel DSP processor of the control unit board.
-Altera Cyclone FPGA has been chose for the implementation of the pixel DSP processor in this work mainly due to its cheap price and possibilities of real-time processing.
+In order to achieve these requirements, special attentions have been given to the design of the software of X-ray line-scan camera system, especially the digital process the pixel data from the control unit board.